YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><i>Vanilla behavior</i></td><td><code>1</code></td></tr>
     </table>

-25. Whether to use a [xor-shift random number generator](https://www.codeproject.com/Articles/9187/A-fast-equivalent-for-System-Random) instead of the Java default.
+25. Whether to use a [xor-shift](https://www.codeproject.com/Articles/9187/A-fast-equivalent-for-System-Random) random number generator instead of the Java's default.
 26. Whether to use a xor-shift random generator for refilling lootables for the Paper `auto-replenish` feature.<br>
   This does not affect normal Minecraft lootable chests.